 Howard and Sue Bailey Thurman

 In Food and Public History (4 cr), we will examine interpretive foodways programs from museums, living history museums, folklore/folklife programs, as well as culinary tourism offerings, "historical" food festivals, and food tours.
 Our goal is to compare different approaches to teaching the public about history or cultural heritage using food.
 How do we best engage the public?
 How do we demonstrate the relevance of food as both a historical subject and as a topic of interest today?
 Through different approaches to public history, can we connect our audience to issues that are so critical today—the future of food movements, for example, or the preservation and understanding of cultural difference?
 How can we successfully engage the public, whether through displays, tours, or interactive/sensorial experience?

 This is a project-based course involving experiential and hands-on learning opportunities.
-Student projects will include creatinug proposals for food history tours in the North End, for example.
-Student also will participate in a semester-long group project, entitled Home Cooks in the Merrimack Valley.
-The project will involve background research, updating the project proposal, resubmitting a script and proposal for the Boston University Institutional Review Board (IRB), and fieldwork (interviewing home cooks from a range of cultural and ethnic backgrounds), transcribing those interviews, and then creating or adding to an online exhibit.
+Student will continue to participate in a semester-long group project, entitled Home Cooks in the Merrimack Valley, in which students will interview domestic cooks from a range of cultural and ethnic backgrounds and then incorporate those interviews into an online exhibit.

 Hope you will join us!